emilyyejia/schedula/README.md

 ## Description
 Schedula is a modern scheduling platform that lets students discover and book sessions with trusted tutors in minutes.
 It offers:

-- Flexible date selection with a local‑timezone calendar widget

-- Real‑time availability showing booked and blocked time slots
+- No back-and-forth — students can book, reschedule, or cancel sessions based on teachers' real-time availability.

-- Teacher profiles complete with subjects, bios, and photos
+- Showcase your expertise with subjects, bios, and profile photos to attract the right learners.

-- Easy rescheduling & cancellation workflows
+- Easily block off unavailable times and manage your weekly calendar.
+Students see only what you want them to see.

 Schedula streamlines the entire process—from finding the right tutor to confirming your session.

 ## Screenshot